humane-intelligence/ai_village_defcon_grt_data/README.md

 # AI Village Defcon Dataset

-In this respository is the dataset from the AI Village red teaming competition, held at Defcon34.
+In this respository is the dataset from the AI Village red teaming competition, held at [DEFCON 31](https://aivillage.org/defcon31/).
 In the .zip containing the data is a json file.

 **To read the .json file into a python notebook, please use this code snippet:**